Costume

 Overview

-Step into the world of theatrical mask making with our four-day course at Bristol Old Vic Theatre School.
-From concept to creation, you’ll cover everything from sculpting, moulding, and finishing your own mask using recognised materials and techniques.
+Step into the world of theatrical mask making with our four-day course.
+Cover everything from sculpting, moulding to finishing your own mask using recognised materials and techniques.

-Alongside hands-on making, cover the historical and cultural significance of masks in performance, with creative insight from your tutor, Louise Thomas.
-By the end of the course, you’ll take home a completed Worbla mask and a reusable plaster mould to keep creating.
+Alongside hands-on making, cover the historical and cultural significance of masks in performance, with your tutor, Louise Thomas.
+By the end of the experience, you’ll take home a completed Worbla mask and a reusable plaster mould, so you can keep creating!

 Perfect for performers, designers, and curious creatives alike, this course offers both technical know-how and artistic inspiration to elevate your craft.